No "Zero-Shot" Without Exponential Data: Pretraining Concept Frequency Determines Multimodal Model Performance: Testing the Tail: Let It Wag!

-\textbf{Motivation.} From the previous sections, we have identified a consistent long-tailed concept distribution, highlighting the scarcity of certain concepts on the web.
-This observation forms the basis of our hypothesis that models are likely to underperform when tested against data distributions that are heavily long-tailed.
-To test this, we carefully curate 290 concepts that were identified as the least frequent across all pretraining datasets.
-This includes concepts like an \texttt{A310} aircraft, a \texttt{wormsnake}, and a \texttt{tropical kingbird}.
-We then use these concepts to create a classification test set, ``\textit{Let It Wag!}''. \textbf{Dataset Details.} The \textit{``Let It Wag!''} classification dataset comprises 130K test samples downloaded from the web using the method of~\citet{prabhu2023categories}.
-The test samples are evenly distributed across 290 categories that represent long-tailed concepts.
-From the list of curated concepts, we download test set images, deduplicate them, remove outliers, and finally manually clean and hand-verify the labels. \textbf{Analysis Details.} We ran both classification and image generation experiments on \textit{``Let It Wag!''}.
-For classification, we assessed the performance of 40 text-image (CLIP) models on the \textit{``Let It Wag!''} classification dataset, using an ensemble of 80 prompts from~\citet{radford2021learning}.
-For the generative task, we utilized SD-XL \cite{podell2023sdxl} , SD-v2 \cite{rombach2022high}, and Dreamlike-Photoreal-v2.0 \cite{dreamlike_photoreal} to generate images for the long-tailed concepts.
-For each model, we ran 50 diffusion steps, maintaining default settings for all other parameters. \textbf{Text-Image Classification Results.} We showcase the results of our long-tailed classification task in~\cref{fig:letitwag}---we plot results of all models on both ``\textit{Let It Wag!}'' (y-axis) and ImageNet (x-axis).
-We observe that all models underperform by large margins on the long-tailed \textit{``Let It Wag!''} dataset (upto 20\% lower absolute accuracies compared to ImageNet).
-This performance drop-off generalises across all model scales and 10 different pretraining data distributions, reinforcing the notion that all web-sourced pretraining datasets are inherently constrained to be long-tailed.
-With that said, note that the higher capacity models (fitted line with slope=1.58 in~\cref{fig:letitwag}) seem to be closing the gap to ImageNet performance, indicating improved performance on the long-tailed concepts. \textbf{T2I Generation Results.} We provide a qualitative analysis on image generation for assessing T2I models on rare concepts in~\cref{fig:let_it_wag_t2i}.
-For diversity, we generate prompts using Gemini~\cite{team2023gemini} (top row of generated images) and GPT4~\cite{achiam2023gpt} (bottom row of generated images).
-Green borders represent correct generations, red borders represent incorrect generations and yellow borders represent ambiguous generation.
+\textbf{T2I Generation Results.} We provide a qualitative analysis on image generation for assessing T2I models on the rare ``\textit{Let It Wag!}''concepts in~\cref{fig:let_it_wag_t2i}.
+For enhancing image diversity, we generate prompts using Gemini~\cite{team2023gemini} (top row of generated images) and GPT-4~\cite{achiam2023gpt} (bottom row of generated images).
+Green borders represent correct generations, red borders represent incorrect generations and yellow borders represent ambiguous generations.
 While descriptive prompting generally aids in improving the quality of generated images~\cite{hao2024optimizing}, we still observe T2I models failing to comprehend and accurately represent many concepts in our \textit{``Let It Wag!''} dataset.
-Some failure cases involve misrepresenting activities (such as \texttt{Pizza Tossing} or \texttt{Cricket Bowling} as shown in~\cref{fig:supp_qual2}), generating the wrong concept (\texttt{Chuck-will's-widow} as shown in ~\cref{fig:let_it_wag_t2i} top), as well as not comprehending the concept at all (\texttt{Ocarina} in~\cref{fig:let_it_wag_t2i} bottom).
-We can see that Stable Diffusion models are prone to the long tail qualitatively---we also provide quantitative results in~\cref{subsec:quant_res}. \textbf{Conclusion.} Across both the classification and generation experiments, we have showcased that current multimodal models predictably underperform, regardless of their model scale or pretraining datasets.
-This suggests a need for better strategies for sample-efficient learning on the long-tail.
+Some failure cases involve misrepresenting activities (such as \texttt{Pizza Tossing} or \texttt{Cricket Bowling} as shown in~\cref{fig:supp_qual2}), generating the wrong concept (\texttt{Chuck-will's-widow} as shown in~\cref{fig:let_it_wag_t2i} (top)), as well as not comprehending the concept at all (\texttt{Ocarina} in~\cref{fig:let_it_wag_t2i} (bottom)).
+We hence show that Stable Diffusion models are prone to the long tail qualitatively---we also provide quantitative results in~\cref{subsec:quant_res}.